Chelsea beat Palmerias to set up Fluminense Club World Cup semi

 He proved his worth on the goal, taking a pass from Trevoh Chalobah and dribbling from just outside the box to 15 yards out before scoring with a left-footed strike.

-“I’ve been working on it the shot in training.
+“I’ve been working on … the shot in training.
 I just saw the space and went there,” Palmer told DAZN after the match.

 “The manager just said to keep calm and do lots of passes, and we should be all right.”